-Some say USB microscopes are no good for cartridge and stylus inspection.
+Some say USB microscopes are not suitable for cartridge and stylus inspection.
 I’ve used a good USB scope for years and I think you’ll agree, the results are impressive.

-I should point out that I have some experience in microscopy.
+I should point out that I have considerable experience in microscopy.
 I was lucky enough to work with the best Olympus and Zeiss optical microscopes at uni whilst studying for my science degree.
-We also worked with electron microscopes, preparing sections in the lab, for electron microscopy, and I’ve used conventional light microscopes extensively throughout my career.
+I also worked with electron microscopes, preparing sections in the lab for electron microscopy, and I’ve used conventional light microscopes extensively throughout my career.

 Cartridge inspection is one of Liquid Audio’s specialist vinyl services, but beyond that, it’s just so interesting to look at cartridges and styli closeup and few people ever get to see them like this, so I wanted to share a fairly good cross-section of models.